 If you have flu symptoms -- fever, chills, aches, malaise, and perhaps vomiting -- doctors say it’s important to rest, try to eat nourishing food, and drink more fluids than you ordinarily do.
 Fever can be dehydrating, and drinking more helps you replace what is lost.
-Water is fine, though soup can be a great option, especially if you don’t have much of an appetite.
+Water is fine, as is broth, especially if you don’t have much of an appetite.

 If you don’t feel much like moving around, it’s fine to stay in bed.
 Get up when you feel you can.
 You should not exercise if you have chest congestion, a hacking cough, body aches, or fever.
 For flu, it’s best to give your body a rest.

-Over-the-counter fever reducers, antihistamines, decongestants, and cough medicines help you feel better, but these products won’t help you recover any faster.
+Over-the-counter (OTC) fever reducers, antihistamines, decongestants, and cough medicines may help you feel better, but these products won’t help you recover any faster.

 Read labels carefully before buying.
 Some products may cause potentially troubling side effects.
 For example, some antihistamines can make you drowsy.
 That’s why they’re usually only in nighttime cold medicines.
 And since decongestants can increase blood pressure, they can be a poor choice for people with heart disease or high blood pressure.
 Decongestants may also make some people feel jittery or nervous or result in insomnia.